Reading the canadian federal version.Choose your province →

 • You work for a federally regulated employer.

-• Protection applies at all stages of employment — hiring, promotion, day-to-day treatment, and termination.
+• Protection runs through every stage of the employment relationship — hiring, promotion, day-to-day treatment, and termination.

-• The legal test looks at the effect of the conduct, not the intent.
-Your employer doesn't have to mean to discriminate for it to count.
+• The legal test looks at the effect, not the intent.
+An employer doesn't have to mean to discriminate for the conduct to be unlawful.

 What should you NOT do?